 - Maeve (Mayve or Moh-ve?)

-*Full disclosure: I actually love a lot of the Irish names on this list but saddling your kid with one is not for the faint-hearted in a land of Aussie dipthongs.
+*Full disclosure: I actually love a lot of the Irish names on this list but saddling your kid with one is not for the faint-hearted in a land of Aussie diphthongs.

-5. Names that name-check YOUR favourite rock/pop star
+5. Names that name-check your favourite rock star

 Suffice it to say, once your child hits the age of 14, what you think is cool, is the exact antithesis of what they think is cool.
 I’m talking about names like: